Stockwell Day

-Stockwell Burt Day Jr. PC ECA (born August 16, 1950) is a Canadian former politician who led the Canadian Alliance from 2000 to 2001, and a member of the Conservative Party of Canada.
+Stockwell Burt Day Jr. PC ECA (born August 16, 1950) is a former Canadian politician who served as leader of the Canadian Alliance from 2000 to 2001 and later as a member of the Conservative Party of Canada.

 A provincial cabinet minister from Alberta, Day served as minister of labour, minister of social services, and treasurer under Premier Ralph Klein.
 He successfully ran for leader of the newly formed Canadian Alliance against former Reform Party leader Preston Manning, winning that position on July 8, 2000.
-Following his election as leader, Day won the by-election to become the Member of Parliament for the riding of Okanagan—Coquihalla in British Columbia.
+Following his election as leader, Day won the by-election to become the member of Parliament (MP) for the riding of Okanagan—Coquihalla in British Columbia.
 In the 2000 federal election, the Alliance under Day only made modest gains, increasing their seat count from 58 to 66.
 A breakthrough in the East did not happen, and the Liberal Party under Prime Minister Jean Chrétien won a third consecutive majority government.

 After the election, Day's leadership of the party was met with criticism, with a caucus revolt taking place.
-Following the election, Day lost his role as leader but continued to serve as an MP.
+Following the election, Day lost his role as leader, but continued to serve as an MP.
 He then held several cabinet portfolios under Prime Minister Stephen Harper and was widely seen as a prominent voice for social conservatives within the Conservative Party.
-On March 12, 2011, Day announced that he would not be seeking re-election in the 2011 federal election.
+Day did not seek re-election in the 2011 federal election.

 Early life and career

 Day was born in Barrie, Ontario, the son of Gwendolyn "Gwen" (née Gilbert) and Stockwell Day Sr. He lived in a number of places in Canada during his youth, including Atlantic Canada; Ottawa, where he attended Ashbury College; and Montreal, where he graduated from Westmount High School.
 He attended the University of Victoria and Vanguard College, then known as Northwest Bible College, in Edmonton, Alberta, but did not graduate from either.

 His father, who was born in Montreal, was long associated with the Social Credit Party of Canada.
-In the 1972 federal election he was the Social Credit candidate running against New Democratic Party leader Tommy Douglas in the riding of Nanaimo—Cowichan—The Islands.
+In the 1972 federal election, he was the Social Credit candidate running against New Democratic Party leader Tommy Douglas in the riding of Nanaimo—Cowichan—The Islands.
 Day Sr. supported Doug Christie and was a member of the Western Canada Concept.

 From 1978 to 1985, Day was assistant pastor and school administrator at the Bentley Christian Centre in Bentley, Alberta.
 His school taught the Accelerated Christian Education curriculum.